There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 Admissions officers are often seen by institutional leadership as the sole retention heroes — with all of retention boiling down to recruiting and accepting the “right” students who are likely to succeed and persist.

-Admissions is only the first step.
+Yet, admissions is only the first step.
 To retain students, institutions need to hold up their end of the enrollment bargain by offering incredible campus experiences.
-Click To TweetInstitutional leaders generally understand that “incredible campus experiences” include superb classroom learning.
-After all, without classes, higher ed would cease to exist.

 But, here’s the rub: Students know that adequate classroom instruction is easy to come by.
 They can transfer to other institutions that will reward them with the same degree at a lower cost.
 They can move closer to home or even sign up for classes online (including from for-profit institutions), affording them new flexibility.
 They see welcome signs for colleges everywhere they drive and ads for online learning every time they turn on their TVs or fire up Instagram.